SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-06-good-news-on-covid-variants.md

   keep repeating that, but here we are.)
 - I like this table: it makes it easy to answer questions that are of great concern to me.
-For example, as mid-60s sort of people who are 2 weeks past our 2nd dose of Pfizer, what's the efficacy of our vaccine againsg COVID-19 death due to B.1.1.7?
+For example, as mid-60s sort of people who are 2 weeks past our 2nd dose of Pfizer, what's the efficacy of our vaccine against COVID-19 death due to B.1.1.7?
 See the last row of the table: 96.7% (confidence limit: 96.0% - 97.3%).
 Very reassuring.
 (Though, maybe we have to emigrate to Israel to make this apply to us?
 Hmmm.)